TripleEmma/GS_and_Ploidy/README.md

 The sixth set of scripts deal with power analysis;

-The seventh set of scripts deal with analysis in the discusssion session;

-The eighth set of scripts deal with figures and tables.
+The seventh set of scripts deal with figures and tables.